 What happens at the end of an investigation?

 At the end of an investigation you can:

-- Expect to receive an explanation of the results or findings.
+- expect an explanation of the results or findings

 Can I object or appeal against a decision or assessment?